keboola/website/_product/product.md

     with a detailed "Interactive user guide".
 Go to<span class="Apple-converted-space">
     </span><a href="https://try.keboola.com/" title=""><span style="text-decoration:
     underline;">try.keboola.com</span></a><span class="Apple-converted-space"> </span>and
-    use the code "trymeout" to start your 3 months for free.'
+    use the code "<strong>trymeout</strong>" to start your 3 months for free.'
   ctalink: https://try.keboola.com
   ctaname: Try Keboola for free
   newwindow: true